dilipthelip/ApacheKafka/README.md

 ### How to test this ?
 How to publish bunch of messages to the Kafka Topic?

 Run the below command:
+This command will publish a bunch of messages in to the cluster.
 **kafka-producer-perf-test.bat --topic consumer-topic-1 --num-records 50 --record-size 1 --throughput 10 --producer-props bootstrap.servers=localhost:9092 key.serializer=org.apache.kafka.common.serialization.StringSerializer value.serializer=org.apache.kafka.common.serialization.StringSerializer**

+If you run this command **kafka-producer-perf-test.bat** then in the console you will find details about each and every attribute listed in the console.